 The first of Bruce Moffett’s restaurants, Barrington’s has earned several accolades as an ideal destination for foodies.
 It serves simply perfect plates in an inviting, elegant and relaxing setting.

-It’s smaller compared to most restaurants (it seats under 50).
-But here, you can enjoy some of the best dishes Bruce Moffett is popularly known for.
-You can enjoy dishes like pancetta-wrapped rabbit tenderloin, herb-rubbed veal with potato-bacon dumpling, and organic chicken with creamy mashed potatoes.
+It’s smaller compared to most restaurants in Charlotte (it seats under 50).
+But here, you can enjoy some of the best creations Bruce Moffett is popularly known for.
+You can enjoy plates like pancetta-wrapped rabbit tenderloin, herb-rubbed veal with potato-bacon dumpling, and organic chicken with creamy mashed potatoes.

 You may also try the Agnolotti ala Piemontese (ravioli stuffed with parmesan, Swiss chard, and roasted veal).